Amrapur Aravali Express: Important halts

-Schedule

 Traction

 Prior to Western Railway switching to the AC traction, it would be hauled by a WCAM-1 engine until Ahmedabad Junction after which a WDP-4 from the Bhagat Ki Kothi shed until Jaipur Junction.

-Since Western Railway switched over to AC traction in February 2012, it is now hauled by a WAP-4E / WAP-5 from the Vadodara shed until Jaipur Junction after which a WDP-4D from the Bhagat Ki Kothi shed takes over until Shri Ganganagar Junction.
+Since Western Railway switched over to AC traction in February 2012, it is now hauled by a Vatva Loco Shed-based WAP-4E or Vadodara Loco Shed-based WAP-5 electric from Bandra Terminus until Jaipur Junction after which a WDP-4D diesel locomotive from the Bhagat Ki Kothi Loco Shed takes over until Shri Ganganagar Junction.

 Direction reversal

 The train reverses its direction 3 times: